lindsay lohan and ron weasley are starring in a sitcom together | read | i-D

 ¯\_(ツ)_/¯

-New British sitcom, Sick Note, may well be Rupert's chance to break out of the wizarding world while Lindsay simultaneously takes a break from her early retirement / swanning around taking selfies in the sun.
+New British sitcom, Sick Note, may well be Rupert's chance to break out of the wizarding world while Lindsay simultaneously takes a break from her early retirement/swanning around taking selfies in the sun.
 It follows a young insurance rep and compulsive liar (Rupert) who is wrongly diagnosed with a fatal disease: the upshot of which is that his friends start treating him nicely.
-Sadly -- in relation to his work situ -- but happily otherwise obviously, it turns out to be a misdiagnosis, and well, let's just say there's living a lie and then there's living a lie.
+Sadly, it turns out to be a misdiagnosis, and well, let's just say there's living a lie and then there's living a lie.

-Also starring Don Johnson -- aka Dakota's dad (or the guy from Miami Vice if you are old enough) the show is airing on Sky Atlantic this autumn.
-We'll have to wait for season two to see Lilo make an appearance, which thankfully has already filmed, because there are a lot of beaches out there and a lot of sun that needs selfie-ing in.
+Also starring Don Johnson — aka Dakota's dad (or the guy from Miami Vice if you are old enough) the show is airing in the UK this fall.
+We'll have to wait for season two to see Lilo make an appearance, which thankfully has already been filmed, because there are a lot of beaches out there and a lot of sun that needs selfie-ing in.

 Text Georgie Wright